intelpro/ELEDNet/README.md

 ```

 - **`--data_dir ${DATSET_DIR}`**: Specifies the directory containing the complete RELED dataset, including both training and test sets.

+## Test model

+We plan to share test codes and pretrained model soon!

 ## Contact
 If you have any question, please send an email to taewoo(an625148@gmail.com)